-The 60-minute timed exercise can be completed on Canvas anytime between the end of class on Wednesday, January 16th and 6:00pm on Friday, January 18th.
-The exercise is an individual assignment; you may not consult with your classmates or any other individuals.
+The 60-minute timed exercise can be completed online on Canvas anytime between the end of class on Saturday, June 15th and 11:59pm on Sunday June 23rd.
+The exercise is an individual assignment.
+You may not consult or communicate with your classmates or any other individuals.
 Any violations will result in a grade of zero.